xaur/decred-proposals/market-makers/analysis-bee.md

 Better liquidity helps Decred's [positioning](https://github.com/decredcommunity/pr/blob/release/foundational-messaging.md) as store of value and medium of exchange.

+> Liquidity is a pressing issue and it's a lacuna in DCR's proposition as a SoV.
+There's no SoV without liquidity.
+If I told you: you can keep gold in my vault, but you'll need to pay me 15-20% if you want it out quickly...
+Would you store the gold in my vault?
+It's really simple to explain this value proposition. (@Praxis on [2019-08-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156529052611305mfsjk:decred.org))

 > A coin targeting the store of value (SoV) market needs to reduce entry and exit friction as much as possible in order to build market confidence.
 Likewise, greater market stability will be conducive to more broad usage of DCR as a medium of exchange (MoE). (@jz on [2019-08-10](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd))

 > Another driving factor in our pursuit was the fact that an asset positioned to capture the SoV market needs liquidity.
 If an asset isn’t investable, I.e. liquid enough for investors to move in/out of, it can’t compete with other SoV contenders in the market.
 If you look back at Chris Burniske’s work on the institutional investors case for BTC, he notes that inevitability is one of the hall marks of any asset, and as such, we must prioritize DCR’s liquidity if we expect it to be an SoV.
 This issue is particularly exacerbated by the fact the DCR has such a high stake rate. (@maxbronstein on [2019-08-12](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/29))